 Victoria, BC, V8X 1T8

-For booking info, email featurebooking at victoriafolkmusic.ca
+For booking info, email featurebooking.vfms at shaw.ca at shaw.ca

 Email comments, updates, or queries about the VFMS website to webmaster at victoriafolkmusic.ca